-Yes, from age 55, you can take your whole pension pot and use it however you want.
-However there could be large tax implications and therefore it may be more tax efficient to take the money in stages, leaving the rest invested.
+Yes, usually from age 55, you can take your whole pension pot and use it however you want.
+However, there could be large tax implications and therefore it may be more tax efficient to take the money in stages, leaving the rest invested.
 In addition, if you:

-- ‘recycle’ your tax-free cash lump sum back into another pension, you could incur a 40% charge.
+- ‘recycle’ any of your withdrawals back into another pension, you could incur a 40% charge.

-- take the whole lot (or even a partial amount) as a lump sum, this will reduce the amount you can pay into a pension scheme (annual allowance) in a tax year.
-For the current tax year of 2018/2019 this would be reduced to £4,000 (this is known as the money purchase annual allowance).
+- take a lump sum, this may reduce the amount you can pay into a pension scheme (annual allowance) in a tax year and still receive tax relief.
+For the current tax year this would be reduced to £10,000 (this is known as the money purchase annual allowance).